Election Day, 2016

 Today, the power is out in Malibu and much of the surrounding area.
 There’s a fire by my kids’ school, and they’ve been evacuated.
 I’m at a Starbucks because I had to shoot a post-election segment this morning and you need WiFi to do such things, and I still have to make a living.

 It does feel like the sky is falling.
 I can’t cry, though.
-I cried enough in 2016 to last for years, and what I feel now is a bone-deep weariness that’s somewhere in the grey state between fear and sadness.
+I cried enough in 2016 to last for years, and what I feel now is exhausted.

 I know what I’m supposed to say.
 Buckle down; now’s not the time to stop fighting; we have a greater responsibility than ever to try to fix our broken system…but I’m so tired.
 Everyone is.
 And that’s the greatest danger we face here, I think – the fact that in situations like this one, it is so, so much easier to look the other way.
 Resistance takes time, and energy, and money.
 It’s not the simple path forward.
 And we’ve been doing it for so long.
 The Lincoln Project; the millions of dollars in donor money; the nationwide protests…of course we need to keep organizing, but a willingness to keep working in the face of overwhelming obstacles and tremendous setbacks is not an especially common quality.